 Naples.
-Forty years after his legendary arrival in Naples, Diego Armando Maradona is celebrated with a great free event entitled “D10S in the street”.
+Forty years after his legendary arrival in Naples, Diego Armando Maradona is being celebrated with a major free event titled "D10S in the Street."

-The initiative, scheduled at the Rotonda Diaz on the Lungomare in Naples from Friday 5 to Sunday 7 July, is organized by a group of friends and collaborators of Maradona, including Stefano Ceci, Raffaele Iavazzi, Enzo Ciardi, Sergio Errico and Gennaro Di Scala, with the patronage of the Municipality of Naples.
+The event, scheduled for the Rotonda Diaz on the Naples seafront from Friday, July 5th to Sunday, July 7th, is organized by a group of Maradona's friends and collaborators, including Stefano Ceci, Raffaele Iavazzi, Enzo Ciardi, Sergio Errico, and Gennaro Di Scala, with the patronage of the City of Naples.

 An event dedicated to children

-“D10S in the street” is dedicated in particular to children, whom Maradona loved deeply.
-Three-a-side football tournaments will be organized especially for them, with the final phase taking place on the pitch set up at Rotonda Diaz.
-Participation in the tournaments is open to baby footballers born between 2013 and 2016.
+"D10S in the Street" is dedicated especially to children, whom Maradona loved deeply.
+Three-a-side football tournaments will be organized especially for them, with the final stage taking place on the pitch set up at Rotonda Diaz.
+Participation in the tournaments is open to young players born between 2013 and 2016.

 A rich program of events